Interview Query

 30. Write a function to simulate the overlap of two computing jobs and output an estimated cost.

 More context.
-Every night between 7 p.m. and midnight, two computing jobs from two different sources are randomly started, with each job lasting an hour.
+Every night between 7 p.m. and midnight, two computing jobs from two different sources are randomly started, each lasting an hour.
 When the jobs run simultaneously at any point in their computations, they cause a failure in some of the company’s other nightly jobs, resulting in downtime for the company that costs $1,000.

 The CEO needs a single number representing the annual (365 days) cost of this problem.